trifork/cheetah-lib-shared-dotnet/README.md

 ## Logging
-The following types of info is logged on different log levels:
+The following types of information is logged on different log levels:
 ### DEBUG
 * Detailed configuration (possibly sensitive info)
 ### INFO